healygi/shop/README.md

 - Footer

    - The footer section includes links to relevant social media sites for GymGeeks.
 The links will open to a new tab to allow easy navigation for the user.
    - The footer is valuable to the user as it encourages them to keep connected via social media, encouraging community among users.
-   - The footer sticks to the bottom of the page and is located on every page of this site.

 ![footer](/media/footer.png)